JetBrains/teamcity-documentation/topics/configuring-connections.md

 <chunk include-id="azure-devops">

 There are two types of Azure DevOps connections in TeamCity:
-* In terms of TeamCity 2021.2 EAP: __Azure DevOps OAuth 2.0__ is the recommended type.
+* __Azure DevOps OAuth 2.0__ is the recommended type.
 It allows creating projects from Azure Git repositories and signing in to TeamCity via an Azure AD account.
 * __Azure DevOps PAT__ is the obsolete type of connection, previously used for connecting to Team Foundation Server.
 It is left for compatibility, as it allows connecting to both Git and TFVC repositories.

 <anchor name="azure-devops-connection"/>